universal-ctags/citre/README.md

 Type `S` (`citre-code-map-show-all`) to show the hidden items.
 They will be automatically marked so that you can unmark some of them, or mark more items, and hide all of them again.
-If you don't need this, type `M` to unmark all.
+If you don't need this, type `u` to unmark all.

 Type `k` (`citre-code-map-keep`) to keep the selected items and hide all other items.